-The following summary consolidated statements of comprehensive income data for the years ended December 31, 2015, 2016 and 2017, summary consolidated balance sheet data as of December 31, 2016 and 2017 and summary consolidated cash flow data for the years ended December 31, 2015, 2016 and 2017 have been derived from our audited consolidated financial statements included elsewhere in this annual report.
-The summary consolidated balance sheet data as of December 31, 2014 and 2015 have been derived from our audited consolidated financial statements that are not included in this annual report.
+The following summary consolidated statements of comprehensive income data for the years ended December 31, 2017, 2018 and 2019, summary consolidated balance sheet data as of December 31, 2018 and 2019 and summary consolidated cash flow data for the years ended December 31, 2017, 2018 and 2019 have been derived from our audited consolidated financial statements included elsewhere in this annual report.
+The summary consolidated statements of comprehensive income data for the years ended December 31, 2015 and 2016, the summary consolidated balance sheet data as of December 31, 2015, 2016 and 2017 and the summary consolidated cash flow data for the years ended December 31, 2015 and 2016 have been derived from our audited consolidated financial statements that are not included in this annual report.
 Our consolidated financial statements are prepared and presented in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP.